Self-Consistent Heating of the Magnetically Closed Solar Corona: Generation of Nanoflares, Thermodynamic Response of the Plasma and Observational Signatures: Numerical Model

 \subsection{Photospheric Driving Velocity}

-We drive the magnetic field with a velocity profile in the photosphere that consists of two $6 \times 6$ arrays of rotational cells.
+We drive the magnetic field in each photosphere using a velocity profile that consists of two $6 \times 6$ arrays of rotational cells.
 Each array fades in and out over a $20$~min period, before being translated randomly at the end of each period.
 The two arrays are half a period out of phase so that the average magnitude of the horizontal velocity in the photosphere remains constant in time, while the maximum value peaks every $10$~min.
 A net magnetic helicity is injected by imposing cells with the opposite sense of rotation at the bottom and top photospheric boundaries.

 The centers of the 36 rotational cells in each of the $6 \times 6$ arrays are uniformly arranged in $X$ and $Y$ as shown in the top and bottom panels of Figure \ref{fig:v_driver_cells}.
 Each cell has a radius of $r_0=2.5$~Mm, and the separation between each cell is $s=0.625$~Mm so that $12 r_0 + 6s = 33.75$~Mm, which is the width of the box.